Gounlaf/PowerRoute/README.md

 This action sets the value of a header.
 As an argument receives an object with the following keys:
 * name
 * value

+## The configuration

+The configuration should be a php array.
+It must define two keys:
+* start: The first route to evaluate (the root of the binary tree).
+* routes: The definition of all the routes.